What to do in Tioman Island – Beaches, Monkeys and Jungle treks

 We always promote independent travel, without the need of an organised tour, but if you have difficulty planning your own trip, or you are short on time, we suggest that you take a look at the trips by Viator and G Adventures

-Beaches, Monkeys and Jungle Treks on Tioman Island
+What to do in Tioman Island – Beaches, Monkeys and Jungle Treks

-These activities are the main reason why most travelers spend time on Tioman Island.
-The island is very rich in coral and marine life and there are quite a number of really good snorkelling spots just off the beaches, where an abundance of colourful fish and coral gardens quickly ensure that you lose track of time.
+These activities are the main reason why most travelers spend time on Tioman Island, and are probably already on your list of things to do in Tioman.
+The island is very rich in coral and marine life and there are quite a number of really good snorkeling spots just off the beaches, where an abundance of colourful fish and coral gardens quickly ensure that you lose track of time.

-Boat rides and tours to various snorkeling spots further afield are available, but we were happy to spend our time around the beaches on the island itself.
+Among various things to do in Tioman, boat rides and tours to snorkeling spots further afield are available, but we were happy to spend our time around the beaches on the island itself.

-Go on a jungle trek to discover deserted beaches (try not to get attacked by monkeys!)
+2. Go to the jungle to experience Tioman trekking and discover deserted beaches (try not to get attacked by monkeys!)

-Penuba beach is a short uphill 15-minute trek from the left side of Air Batang (also known as ABC).
+Penuba Beach is a short uphill 15-minute trek from the left side of Air Batang (also known as ABC).
 The narrow track can be found just before the luxurious ABC Chalets.
-We decided to skip this beach and trek further to the adjacent Monkey Bay and Monkey Beach which are about 1.5 hours away.
+We decided to skip this beach and trek further to the adjacent Monkey Bay and Monkey Beach in Tioman, about 1.5 hours away.

-The sight of the beach upon exiting the jungle foliage made up for our trekking misgivings.
+The sight of the fabulous Monkey Beach in Tioman made up for our trekking misgivings.
 The golden stretch of sand was completely deserted and as Nikki jumped into the water and went off snorkeling, I happily laid my towel in preparation for an afternoon of sun-worshipping.

 After a while, we exchanged activities and I went in search of the coral garden on the left side of the beach which was truly beautiful.
 Unfortunately, our underwater photos were lost when our SD card become corrupted!
 Nikki went to explore the left side of the beach and as I laid down my towel to start a second sunbathing session, a tidal wave completely soaked the towel and many of our belongings (yay for dry bags!) making me realise that the tide was coming in rapidly.